by Hannah Craven

 Address: Cwm Rheidol, Aberystwyth SY23 3NB

 Planning a visit to the county soon?
 Our Ceredigion cottages offer all you need for a fun-filled weekend away in Wales.
 Whether you need a family home or perhaps a romantic holiday cottage for two, we’ve got the perfect cottage awaiting your arrival.
 Choose from sea view cottages, remote retreats, and wooden cabins – among many more.
 Take a look at our lovely selection and get planning your next break away today!
+And for inspiration on the best beaches to visit whilst you’re here, read our blog on Stunning Beaches in Cardigan Bay!

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!